Effie’s Cottage Cheese Salad with Za’atar

 - Stir together, and enjoy, with more Za’atar to sprinkle on at the table for people like me who can’t get enough of this flavorful spice mix!

-More Tasty Recipes with Za’atar:
+More Tasty Recipes where you can use Za’atar:

-Effie's Cottage Cheese Salad with Za'atar
+Cottage Cheese Salad with Za'atar

-This Easy Cottage Cheese Salad with Za’atar is an amazing salad you'll want to make over and over.
+This Easy Cottage Cheese Salad with Zaโatar is an amazing salad you'll want to make over and over.

 Ingredients